Post Natal Nurse Home Visitor Program

 Pharmacy Residency (PGY1)

-Knowing your medicines is important to helping you keep track of them.
-You need to know the name of your medicines and the dosage (how much to take).
-You can find this out by reading your prescription label or talking to your provider or pharmacist.
+Understanding your medications is important for keeping track of them.
+You should know their names and dosages (how much to take).
+This information can be found on your prescription label or by speaking with your provider or pharmacist.

 Adherence